spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/advanced-usage/customizing-the-uptime-check.md

         'concurrent_checks' => 10,

         /*
-         * The uptime check for a site will fail if site does not respond after the
+         * The uptime check for a site will fail if the site does not respond after the
-         * given amount of seconds.
+         * given number of seconds.
          */
         'timeout_per_site' => 10,